Nuclearfossil/spacedinvaders/README.md

 I'm going to be using a mix of technologies for this.

-- Visual Studio Community 2017
+- Visual Studio Community 2022 or 2026
   - This is what's called an IDE - that stands for 'Integrated Development Environment'.
   - This is where we can edit the 'code' that creates a program.
   - We also use it to 'build' the program.